EmbeddedOS/Linux/concurrency/README.md

 ## 3. Reentrancy

+- Kernel functions are executed following a request that may be issued in two possible ways:
+  - A Process executing in user mode causes an exception, for instance by executing an int 0x80 assembly language instruction.
+  - An external device sends a signal to a Programmable Interrupt Controller by using an IRQ line, and the corresponding interrupt is enabled.

 - What is a `kernel control path`?
   - A `kernel control path` denotes the sequence of instructions executed by the kernel to handle a system call, an exception, or an interrupt.

 - `Reentrant` kernels
   - Linux kernel is reentrant.
-This means that several processes may be executing in Kernel Mode at the same time.
+This means that several processes (kernel threads) may be executing in Kernel Mode at the same time.
   - On uniprocessor systems, only one process can progress, but many can be blocked in Kernel Mode when waiting for the CPU or the completion of some I/O operation.
   - Example:
     - After issuing a read to disk on behalf of a process, the kernel lets the disk controller handle it and resumes executing  other processes.